paul-hammant/tbd/content/styles/index.md

 from that be doing the opposite of getting to continuous delivery.

 See [short-lived feature branches](/short-lived-feature-branches/) for more info.

+## The Importance of a Local build

+In all variants of Trunk-Based Development teams run the full build locally (compile, unit tests, a range of integration tests) and see that pass, **before** declaring 'done' and committing/pushing the work to the eyes of teammates and bots (code review / pull-request), or directly into trunk/master.
+They do not **at all** use build automation as a crutch in order to determine whether their commit(s) were good or bad.
+Instead that determine that themselves on their dev workstation or containers/VMs that are dedicated to them, and do so **before** the push something towards code review and bot scrutiny.
+As mentioned above keeping this build fast is very important, and not having a fast build is one of the key drivers to other branching models and repo sharding.
+Indeed it is one of the key drivers to slower release cadences too.

 ## Choosing a style